MedaSivaManoj/warehouse-inventory/README.md

 - **Products**: Manage product catalog and view stock levels
 - **Stock Operations**: Record stock in/out movements
 - **Transactions**: View transaction history and details
+- **Historical Inventory**: View inventory levels at any specific date in the past

 ### API Endpoints